vitostamatti/mathematical-optimization-python/README.md

 ## Usage <a name = "usage"></a>

-In the [notebooks](/notebooks/) directory you can find examples diferent problems with
+In the [notebooks](/notebooks/) directory you can find examples of diferent problems.

 The input data for some of the examples is available in the [data](/data/) directory.

 ## Roadmap